Improving Text-to-Image Generation with Intrinsic Self-Confidence Rewards: Method: SOLACE

 \smallbreak

-\textbf{Timestep selection for self-confidence probing.} We probe self-confidence at the \emph{exact scheduler timesteps} used by the SD3.5 sampler (same discretization and indices), ensuring the suffix window align with the generation trajectory.
-This on-policy, solver-aware choice avoids distributional mismatch between sampling and self-confidence probing, yielding more reliable credit assignment across steps.
+\textbf{Timestep selection for self-confidence probing.} We probe self-confidence at the \emph{exact scheduler timesteps} used by the SD3.5 sampler (same discretization and indices), ensuring alignment with the generation trajectory.
+This avoids mismatch between sampling and probing, yielding more reliable credit assignment.

 \smallbreak